fpolticelli/tbblab_repository/README.md

 -  Process of subjecting a DNA, RNA or peptide sequence to any of a wide range of analytical methods to understand its features, function, structure, or evolution.

 ## [Molecular Graphics](https://github.com/fpolticelli/tbblab_repository/blob/main/molecular_graphics.md)
-- Molecular Graphics programs are used to visualize biomolecules models.
+- Molecular Graphics programs are used to visualize biomolecular models.

 ## [Protein Structure Prediction](https://github.com/fpolticelli/tbblab_repository/blob/main/protein_modelling.md)
 - Protein structure prediction is the inference of the three-dimensional structure of a protein from its amino acid sequence.